Preview: The House on Chestnut Circle

 I pulled the pair of pants I’d worn that day on over my boxers, shoved my feet into my shoes, and descended the staircase.

-I unlocked and opened the front door and walked out into the darkness of the porch.
 Except for the buzz of some insect, the neighborhood was quiet.
-Then I caught another snatch of low laughter.
-I crossed the wooden boards and went down the steps.
+I stood there for a minute and was about to go back inside, when I caught another snatch of low laughter.
+I crossed the wooden boards, went down the steps, and walked around the car to the edge of the driveway.

-I started into the forest, stepping over downed trees and moving branches out of my way, following the noises I was hearing—the desperate sounds of someone thrashing about and crying out.
+I started into the forest, stepping over downed trees and moving branches out of my way, following the noises I was hearing—the desperate sounds of someone thrashing about and then crying out.

 I felt something stick the edge of my heel and looked down.
 I had barely missed stepping directly on a prickly chestnut bur.
 An actual chestnut, just like from the olden days.